kiranpoojary/perfect-payload/README.md

 - **allowNullError**: Custom message when a `null` value is not allowed.
 - **emptyObjectError**: Custom message when an empty object `{}` is not allowed.
 - **emptyArrayError**: Custom message when an empty array `[]` is not allowed.
-- **elementTypeError**: Custom message when array elements do not match the specified type.
+- **elementConstraintsError**: Custom message when array elements do not match the passed constraints.
 - **regexError**: Custom message when a value does not match the specified regex pattern.
 - **typeError**: Custom message when a value does not match the specified type.
 - **minLengthError**: Custom message when a string value is shorter than the minimum length.